Nakik/DNS-Server-Client/README.md

 The DNS client component can be used to send DNS queries and process the responses asynchronously.
 This is particularly useful for applications that require non-blocking DNS resolution.

+### Settings
+The Settings is json file `Settings.json`
+Default settings are:
+{
+    "Memory": 1,
+    "Proxy": 1,
+    "Logs": "DNS.log",
+    "MemoryLogs": 43,
+    "DDOs": 1,
+    "DNSQueriesBasedOnLocation": 1,
+    "blockAD": 1,
+    "BlockMalicious": 1,
+    "BlockSuspicious": 1,
+    "BlockAdvertising": 1
+}
+1 means the feature is On, and 0 means it is Off.
+Logs - Refers to the file.
+0 means logging is off.
+MemoryLogs - Refers to time.
+0 means memory logging is off.
 ### Example

 Below is a simple example demonstrating how to use the DNS client in an asyncio context: